BolSadguy/Old-Link-Holder/README.md

 Mounts in a 24mm hole.
 Requires a spare stub for Phreakmods Link.
 Designed for the JLF version of the Link and these 24mm rubber hole plugs from aliexpress https://www.aliexpress.com/item/1005001797243602.html?spm=a2g0o.order_list.order_list_main.22.656f1802g4zsxH

 Test prints were done in black resin from JLCPCB

+Please remember to give credit where its due.

+DISCLAIMER:

+I am not responsible for fabrication errors or any damages/injuries when modding your arcade stick.